potassco/mu-gringo/README.md

 Afterward, the examples can be grounded using

-    cargo run [files]
+    cargo run -- [files]

 If no files are given, the grounder reads from standard input.

-The grounder will print a lot of status information about what is happening during grounding.
+Furthemore, option `-v` can be used to print a lot of status information about what is happening during grounding.

 ## Example Calls

-    cargo run examples/ex01.lp
+    cargo run -- -v examples/ex01.lp
-    cargo run examples/ex02.lp
+    cargo run -- -v examples/ex02.lp
     ...
-    cargo run examples/ex11.lp
+    cargo run -- -v examples/ex11.lp

 [rust]: https://www.rust-lang.org/